Revised webCAPE Testing Guidelines.

 You may choose to take a world language for personal enrichment or to allow you to transfer to an institution that requires a world language.
 Speak with your advisor to determine what classes you will need to take to graduate.

-When should I take the webCAPE Placement Exam for Spanish or French?
+When should I take the webCAPE Placement Exam?

 It is recommended that you take the exam right before the semester for which you are enrolling.
-You can take the placement exam at the same time you take the COMPASS Placement Test.
-You can schedule time to take the placement exam at a later date at one of the Testing Centers at any of the City Colleges, as long as you complete the exam before you enroll in your first Spanish or French course.
+You can take the webCAPE placement exam at the same time you take the CCC placement exam.
+You can schedule time to take the placement exam at a later date at one of the Testing Centers at any of the City Colleges, as long as you complete the exam before you enroll in your first language course.

 webCAPE Placement Exam scores are valid for only one year.
 You will be required to re-take the placement exam if your previous webCAPE scores are more than a year old.